 Question: How are the deposited amounts determined?

 Answer: A child who has a parent on active duty in the uniformed services and resides within the boundaries of a heavily impacted local educational agency receives $4,500 per year, issued on a quarterly basis.
-A child who has a parent on active duty in the uniformed services and does not reside within the boundaries of a heavily impacted local educational agency receives $2,500.
+A child who has a parent on active duty in the uniformed services and does not reside within the boundaries of a heavily impacted local educational agency but lives on a military base receives $2,500.
 Heavily impacted districts receive more federal funding under the Impact Aid Program since they enroll higher percentages of federally connected children, including military children.

 Question: How much money would go to the program on a yearly basis?